ideas-labo/npd/rq3/README.md

 ```
 python show_result.py
 ```
-You can obtain results in the terminal.
+You can obtain results in the terminal, replace ***folder_name*** to obtain the results of different sampling methods.

 ### Deploy NDP in the real-world system
 1.Ensure that the output file paths for rq1 and rq2 are correct.